strdubtseva/CSS_paper/README.md

 - **Sentiment Analysis**: Analyzes the sentiments expressed in the comments to posts using RoBERTa model trained on GoEmotions dataset (https://huggingface.co/SamLowe/roberta-base-go_emotions)

 ## Results
-The `result` folder contains the results of the analysis, including word clouds, TF-IDF table, topics produced by LDA and sentiments extracted from the comments.
+The `results` folder contains the results of the analysis, including word clouds, TF-IDF table, topics produced by LDA and sentiments extracted from the comments.

 ## Usage
 To run the code follow this pipeline: